Home

 Since Natalie Merchant left 10,000 Maniacs in 1993, she's released four solo albums, 2001's Motherland being the third.
 I can't comment on the others, but Motherland is a rather faceless effort, to be honest; a typical professional couple's dinner party album, if you like (which I don't).
 It's harmless enough, I suppose, but isn't going to appeal to anyone who likes a bit of grit in their music, while the material isn't good enough to grab lovers of great songs, although I believe the album did well enough upon its release.
 If you're after a best track, opener This House Is On Fire's Middle Eastern strings life it above the rest of the album.
 Always open with your best track, they say...
 Incidentally, don't blame the sleeve on Merchant; she wanted something slightly controversial involving children and gasmasks, then September 11th happened, giving her record company carte blanche to change it to something boring, none of which excuses that awful orange.

-Elizabeth Steen plays Mellotron, amongst other keyboards, while Patrick Warren does his usual Chamberlin thing.
-It's hard to say for sure, but I suspect it's Warren's Chamby string surges on Build A Levee and Not In This Life, with Steen's Mellotron flutes on Golden Boy and while it's all welcome, none of it really lifts the material in any meaningful way.
+Elizabeth Steen plays Mellotron, amongst other keyboards, while Patrick Warren does his usual Chamberlin thing, with string surges on Build A Levee and Not In This Life, while Steen plays Mellotron flutes on Golden Boy.
+While it's all welcome, none of it really lifts the material in any meaningful way.
 So; bland, slightly rootsy singer-songwriter fare.
 Whoopee.
 This album's only real strong points are its opening track and tape-replay use, neither of which makes it worth a purchase to my regular readers (I believe I have some).
 Tedious.

 Mercury Dime (US)